fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 In Islam, Mūsā ben ʿEmrān (Arabic: موسی بن عمران, lit.
 'Moses, son of Imran'Amram'Am), is an important prophet and messenger of God (Allah) and is the most frequently mentioned individual in the Quran, with his name being mentioned 136 times and his life being narrated and recounted more than that of any other prophet.

 According to Islamic theology, all Muslims must have faith in every prophet and messenger of God, which includes Musa and his brother Harun.
-The tale of Musa is generally seen as a spiritual parallel to the life of Muhammad, and Muslims consider many aspects of the two individuals' lives to be shared.
-Islamic literature also describes a parallel relation between their people and the incidents that occurred in their lifetimes; the exodus of the Israelites from ancient Egypt is considered to be similar in nature to the migration of Muhammad and his followers from Mecca to Medina as both events unfolded in the face of persecution—of the Israelites by the ancient Egyptians, and of the early Muslims by the Meccans, respectively.
+The tale of Musa is generally seen as a spiritual parallel to the life of prophet Muhammadﷺ  , and Muslims consider many aspects of the two individuals' lives to be shared.
+Islamic literature also describes a parallel relation between their people and the incidents that occurred in their lifetimes; the exodus of the Israelites from ancient Egypt is considered to be similar in nature to the migration of Muhammad and his followers from Mecca to Medina as both events unfolded in the face of persecution — of the Israelites by the ancient Egyptians, and of the early Muslims by the Meccans, respectively.

 Musa is also viewed as a very important figure in Islam due to his reception of revelations such as the Ten Commandments, which form part of the contents of the Torah and are central to the Abrahamic religions of Judaism and Christianity.
 Consequently, Jews and Christians are designated as "People of the Book" for Muslims and are to be recognized with this special status wherever Islamic law is applied.
 According to Islamic tradition, Musa is one of the many prophets that meets Muhammad in the seven heavens following the latter's ascension from Jerusalem during the Miʿraj.
 During the journey, Musa is said to have repeatedly sent Muhammad back to meet God and request a reduction in the number of required daily prayers—originally 50—until only the five obligatory prayers remained.
 Musa is further revered in Islamic literature, which expands upon the incidents of his life and the miracles attributed to him in the Quran and hadith, such as his direct conversations with God.

+    Verily, We did send down the Torah to Moses therein was guidance and light, by which the Prophets, who submitted themselves to God’s Will, judged the Jews.
+And the rabbis and the priests too judged the Jews by the Torah for to them was entrusted the protection of God’s Book, and they were witnesses thereto.
+    Quran, 5:44

 ### Childhood

 According to Islamic tradition, Musa was born into a family of Israelites living in Egypt.
 Of his family, Islamic tradition generally names his father 'Imran, corresponding to the Amram of the Hebrew Bible, traditional genealogies name Levi as his ancestor.
 Islam states that Musa was born in a time when the ruling Pharaoh had enslaved the Israelites after the time of the prophet Yusuf (Yusuf).
 Islamic literature states that around the time of Musa's birth, the Pharaoh has a dream in which he sees fire coming from the city of Jerusalem, which burns everything in his kingdom except in the land of the Israelites.
 (Other stories says that the Pharaoh dreams of a little boy who catches the Pharaoh's crown and destroys it, although there is no authentic Islamic reference to whether the dreams actually occurred.)
 When the Pharaoh is informed that one of the male children would grow up to overthrow him, he orders the killing of all newborn Israelite males in order to prevent the prediction from occurring.
 Experts of economics in Pharaoh's court advise him that killing the male infants of the Israelites would result in loss of manpower.
 Therefore, they suggest that male infants should be killed in one year but spared the next.
 Musa's brother, Harun, was born in the year when infants were spared, while Musa was born in the year when infants were to be killed.

+    "We recite to you some of the news of Moses and Pharaoh in truth, for a people who believe.
+Verily, Pharaoh exalted himself in the land and made its people sects, weakening (oppressing) a group (i.e. Children of Israel) among them; killing their sons and letting their females live.
+Verily, he was of those who commit great sins and crimes, oppressors, tyrant."
+    Quran, 28:3-4

 ### On the Nile

 According to Islamic tradition, Jochebed, Musa's mother, suckles him secretly during this period.
 When they are in danger of being caught, God inspires her to put him in a wicker basket and set him adrift on the Nile.
 She instructs her daughter to follow the course of the ark and report back to her.

+    So We sent this inspiration to the mother of Moses: "Suckle (thy child) but when thou hast fears about him cast him, into the river, but fear not nor grieve: for We shall restore him to thee, and We shall make him one of Our messengers."
+    Quran, 28:7

 As her daughter follows the ark along the riverbank, Musa is discovered by the Pharaoh's wife, Asiya, who convinces the Pharaoh to adopt him.
 When Asiya ordered wet nurses for Musa, Musa refuses to be breastfed.
 Islamic tradition states that this is because God forbids Musa from being fed by any wet nurse in order to reunite him with his mother.
 His sister worries that Musa has not been fed for some time, so she appears to the Pharaoh and informs him that she knows someone who can feed him.
-After being questioned, she is ordered to bring the woman being discussed.The sister brings their mother, who feeds Musa, and thereafter, she is appointed as the wet nurse of Musa.
+After being questioned, she is ordered to bring the woman being discussed.
+The sister brings their mother, who feeds Musa, and thereafter, she is appointed as the wet nurse of Musa.

-### Test of prophecy

-According to Isra'iliyat hadith, when Musa is playing on the Pharaoh's lap in his childhood, he grabs the Pharaoh's beard and slaps him in the face.
-This action prompts the Pharaoh to consider Musa as the Israelite who would overthrow him, and the Pharaoh wants to kill Musa.
-The Pharaoh's wife persuades him not to kill him because he is an infant.
-Instead, he decides to test Musa.
-Two plates are set before young Musa, one containing rubies and the other glowing coals.
-Musa reaches out for the rubies, but the angel Gabriel directs his hand to the coals.
-Musa grabs a glowing coal and puts it in his mouth, burning his tongue.
-After the incident, Musa suffers a speech defect, but is spared by the Pharaoh.
+    Then the household of Pharaoh picked him up, that he might become for them an enemy and a (cause of) grief Verily!
+Pharaoh, Haman and their hosts were sinners.
+And the wife of Pharaoh said: "A comfort of the eye for me and for you.
+Kill him not, perhaps he may be of benefit to us, or we may adopt him as a son."
+And they perceived not (the result of that).
+    Quran Ayah 28:9

 ### Escape to Midian

 After having reached adulthood, according to the Quran, Musa is passing through a city when he comes across an Egyptian fighting with an Israelite.
-The Israelite man is believed to be Sam'ana, known in the bible to be a Samaritan, who asks Musa for his assistance against the Egyptian who is mistreating him.
+The Israelite man is believed to be Sam'ana, known in the Bible to be a Samaritan, who asks Musa for his assistance against the Egyptian who is mistreating him.
 Musa attempts to intervene and becomes involved in the dispute.
 Musa strikes the Egyptian in a state of anger, which results in his death.
+Musa then repents to God.

+    He said: "My Lord!
+Verily, I have wronged myself, so forgive me."
+Then He forgave him.
+Verily, He is the Forgiving, the Most Merciful.

-Musa then repents to God, and the following day, he again comes across the same Israelite fighting with another Egyptian.
+And the following day, he again comes across the same Israelite fighting with another Egyptian.
 The Israelite again asks Musa for help, and as Musa approaches the Israelite, he reminds Musa of his manslaughter and asks if Musa intended to kill the Egyptian.

 Musa is reported, and the Pharaoh orders Musa to be killed.
 However, Musa flees to the desert after being alerted to his punishment.

+    So he escaped from there, looking about in a state of fear.
+He said: "My Lord!
+Save me from the people who are Zalimeen (polytheists and wrong-doers)!"
+    Quran Ayah 28:15-21

 According to Islamic tradition, after Musa arrives in Midian, he witnesses two female shepherds driving back their flocks from a well.
 Musa approaches them and inquires about their work as shepherds and their retreat from the well.
-Upon hearing their answers and about the old age of their father, Shuaib, Musa waters their flocks for them.
+Upon hearing their answers and about the old age of their father, Musa waters their flocks for them.
 The two shepherds return to their home and inform their father of Musa.
 They then invite Musa to a feast.
 At that feast, their father asks Musa to work for him for a period of eight years in return for marriage to one of his daughters.
 Musa consents and works for him for ten years.

+# PROFREADINGPRROFREADINGPROOFREADING

 ### Preaching

 #### Call to prophethood

+    And when he attained his full strength, and was perfect (in manhood), We bestowed on him Hukman (Prophethood, right judgment of the affairs) and religious knowledge of the religion of his forefathers i.e., Islamic Monotheism.
+And thus do We reward the Muhsineen (i.e., good-doers).
+    Quran Ayah 28:14

-According to the Quran, Musa departs for Egypt along with his family after completing the contracted time period.
+According to the Quran, Musa departs for Egypt along with his family after completing the contracted time period (ten years).
 During their travel, as they stop near Tur, Musa observes a large fire and instructs the family to wait until he returns with fire for them.
 When Musa reaches the Valley of Tuwa, God calls out to him from the right side of the valley from a tree, on what is revered as Al-Buq‘ah Al-Mubārakah ("The Blessed Ground") in the Quran.
 Musa is commanded by God to remove his shoes and is informed of his selection as a prophet, his obligation of prayer and the Day of Judgment.
 Musa is then ordered to throw his rod, which turns into a snake, and later instructed to hold it.
 The Quran then narrates Musa being ordered to insert his hand into his clothes and when he revealed it, it shines a bright light.
 God states that these are signs for the Pharaoh, and orders Musa to invite Pharaoh to the worship of one God.
 Musa expresses his fear of Pharaoh and requests God to heal his speech impediment and grant him Harun as a helper.
 According to Islamic tradition, both of them state their fear of Pharaoh, but are assured by God that He would be observing them and commands them to inform the Pharaoh to free the Israelites.
 Therefore, they depart to preach to the Pharaoh.

 The Quran states that Musa was sent by God to confront the erstwhile (pharaoh) of ancient Egypt and to guide the Israelites, who were enslaved by the former.
 The Quran directly validates Musa and Harun as prophets chosen by God: